 To make this happen you will need a custom domain name, a valid SSL certificate, and a single port open on your router (443).
 Why is this good?
 Well if you, for example, have multiple apps, app1, app2, app3.mydomain.com you can still use them all on a single 443 port open on your router, and reverse proxy will redirect traffic to a local app where the app is hosted.
 If you would not have them run via reverse proxy you would have to open every single port for that app on your router, which will, as a result, be a large attack vector surface for hackers and exploits to gain access.

-Think about your NAS, about your account, about ports and protocols that you want or will be using, and take it from there.
-Synology KB articles are full of detailed instructions on each specific settings described here, so read them as well, but as always you are welcome to ask questions in the comment section below or using the *support chat link in the main navigation.
+Think about your NAS, your account, about the ports and protocols that you want or will be using, and take it from there.
+Synology KB articles are full of detailed instructions on each specific setting described here, so read them as well, but as always you are welcome to ask questions in the comment section below or using the *support chat link in the main navigation.